codebynitesh/WebDevelopment_Lab/Calculator Project/README.md

 Results use 12 significant digits to reduce decimal rounding errors.
 Percentage directly divides a number by 100; it is not a financial percentage rule.

-## Submitting
-Test the project and make sure you understand the code.
-Follow your instructor's rules about AI assistance and acknowledgement.
-Submit the HTML, CSS, and JavaScript together in a ZIP folder.
-Include this README only if documentation is wanted.